migueloldemburg/git_practice/README.md

 Commits your changes

+## Cloning Repositry

 > git clone https://github.com/libgit2/libgit2

 Creates a directory named libgit2, initializes a **.git** directory inside it, pulls down all the data for that repository.

+## More Commands

+> git show HEAD

+The output of this command will display everything the git log command displays for the HEAD commit, plus all the file changes that were committed.